JulietIdoko22/Technical-Writing-Assignment/README.md

-}#   Introduction to GitHub
+Introduction to GitHub

 # Table of Contents
 1. Introduction
 2. What is GitHub
 3. Why GitHub?
 4. Git vs. GitHub
-5. Git Commit
+5. Git Clone
-6. Git Clone
+6. Git Commit
 7. Git Pull
 8. GitHub Desktop vs. GitHub CLI
 9. Conclusion

 ## Introduction
-Greater output and excellent results are more guaranteed theough collaboration and team playing.
-Both social media content creators, app developers, web developers, app managers have a need of affiliating and working with others to share ideas so as to give room for more succeeful outputs.
+Greater output and excellent results are more guaranteed through collaboration and team playing.
+Both social media ccontent creators, app developers, web developers, app managers have a need of affiliating and working with others to share ideas so as to give room for more succeeful outputs.
 Git and GitHub are such avenue that make this possible.
 Git is a **Version Control System** (VCS) that helps to manage and track code histories through a continuous availability of the creation process of a code and giving room for the comparison of changes made.
 GitHub is, then, a medium where different works and projects are deposited for access by visitors.

 Git belongs to the category of the second type of VCS called **Distributed Version Control System** which is different fron the first one called **Centralized Version Control.** Distributed Version Control differs from  the Centralized one because the code being worked on is stored in both a server and also available in the local files of all the developers.